direktiv/direktiv.github.io/docs/quickstart.md

 ### Next steps

-For more complex examples review the [Getting Started](walkthrough/walkthrough.html) seciton of the documentation.
+For more complex examples review the [Getting Started](../getting_started/helloworld) section of the documentation.

 ## See Also